HLEKETANI COMMUNITY GARDEN

 For information on funding priorities, please visit the ‘Donate’ page.

 This website is managed by Elizabeth Vibert of the History Department at the University of Victoria, Canada, with the help of a team of student research assistants.
 Elizabeth has been working on a ‘biography of a farm’ oral history research project with the women of Hleketani Community Garden since 2012.
 The documentary film The Thinking Garden (dir.
 Christine Welsh) was released in March 2017.
-Articles based in this research have been published in the Journal of Contemporary African StudiesJournal of Human Development and Capabilities, Politikon, and other venues.
+Articles based in this research have been published in the Journal of Contemporary African StudiesJournal of Human Development and Capabilities, Canadian Food Studies, Politikon, and other venues.

 Hleketani Community Garden is one of the community partners in the SSHRC-funded transnational research project Four Stories About Food Sovereignty.
+Another of the Four Stories is Aisha’s Story.
+The third is with the Wayuu Indigenous people of Colombia, and the fourth with several First Nations of Vancouver Island.

 This is a story about radical innovators.